Drbmk/PagerCentreon/README.md

-PagerCentreon is intended to be run on set intervals to check the PagerDuty API for active incidents that have been acknowledged in PagerDuty but not in Centreon - PagerCentreon handles the host / service acknowledgement back to Nagios.
+PagerCentreon is intended to be run on set intervals to check the PagerDuty API for active incidents that have been acknowledged in PagerDuty but not in Centreon - PagerCentreon handles the host / service acknowledgement back to Centreon.

 Relies on Centreon cmd to interact with Centreon